SamRH/thomsoncrack/README.md

 The last six digits of the default Thomson router SSIDs are a hexedecimal representation of the last three bytes of a SHA1 sum generated from the device's serial number.
-Each serial number consists of the string "CP", a number representing the year it the device was manufactured, the week the device was manufacture, and the hexidecimal representation of three potentially random alpha-numeric characters.
+Each serial number consists of the string "CP", a number representing the year the device was manufactured, the week the device was manufacture, and the hexidecimal representation of three potentially random alpha-numeric characters.